thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - (3CB Factions) SPG-9 instead of Kornet in all templates
 - (3CB Factions, CUP) Replaced Chernarus Police with Gendarmerie on tropical maps
 - (Aegis) Fixed wrong AUG 3GL mags
-- (CUP) Vanilla weapons and equipment will no longer appear in crates at outposts
+- (CUP) Vanilla weapons and equipment will no longer appear in crates at enemy outposts
 - (CUP, RHS, 3CB Factions) Fixed launchers duplication arsenal issue
 - (RHS) Arms Dealer Stock changes - added PM, Sa vz.
-61, Zastava series rifles, M249 PIP, removed vanilla RPG-7, adjusted prices of some items, added some additional magazine types and attachments
+61, Zastava series rifles, M249 PIP, removed vanilla RPG-7 and some vanilla scopes and attachments, adjusted prices of some items, added some additional magazine types and attachments
 - (3CBF) Arms Dealer Stock changes - all changes from RHS Arms Dealer change plus added all MP5 variants, CZ75 Czechmate, M16A3, FAMAS, M14DMR, M1 Garand, adjusted prices of some items, added some additional magazine types and attachments
 - (Livonia) New factory at the South of the map
 - (Taviana) Road garbage removal algorhitm improvements (significantly cut .sqm file size due to less usage of manual object removal modules, faster mission loading times)